Which city is cheaper, Houston or New Orleans?

 Public transit is mostly limited in New Orleans.
 The city has streetcar lines and bus lines that you can use, but you'll want to have a car if you want to venture outside of these main areas.

 Public transit is generally limited in Houston.
 The system includes buses and a limited light rail.
+Houston is known as a car-centric city and you really need a car to fully experience it.

-New Orleans is somewhat walkable.
+New Orleans is a somewhat walkable place.
 If you stick to the French Quarter and downtown areas, most things are walkable in New Orleans.

 In New Orleans, you'll find food and nightlife.
 Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

-Houston is a one-of-a-kind city where you can fill many days.
+Houston is a southern city where you can fill many days.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 In New Orleans, you'll find nightlife and live music.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 Visiting the old town is also a must.
 A weekend is a great amount of time to relax and see the many things that New Orleans has to offer.

-Houston is a sprawling big city where you can fill many days.
+Houston is a southern big city where you can fill many days.
 This city offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 New Orleans is a great place to explore.
 The old town is one of the main draws for visitors.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.